4rturd13/open-source-resources/README.md

 ## Add resources

+1- Valid that your contribution is not repeated

-1- Create new branch with your github username.
+2- Create new branch with your github username.

-2- Add new resources in the correspondig category.
+3- Add new resources in the correspondig category.

 - If category doesn't exist, add new category with h3 title markdown format.
 - For each resource add its description.

-3- Send your pull request
+4- Send your pull request

 ---